bamos/dotfiles/README.md

 in this repo to the home directory and install vim plugins.
 An alternate to manually linking with shell script is to use [GNU Stow][stow].
-I'm keeping the shell script for now because some machines I have limit access to don't have GNU Stow installed.
+I'm keeping the shell script for now because some machines I have non-sudo access to don't have GNU Stow installed.

 ```Bash
 git clone --recursive git://github.com/bamos/dotfiles.git .dotfiles